mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access/vscode.md

-of the type accessible by SSH, or via Open OnDemand, are less versatile than a dedicated IDE, which more readily supports things like version control, parallel editing of multiple files, syntax checking, and more.
+of the type accessible by SSH, or via Open OnDemand, are less versatile than a dedicated IDE, which more readily supports things like version control, parallel editing of multiple files, syntax checking, code testing, and more.

 Fortunately, VS Code lets you edit and develop code remotely.
 Complete descriptions can be found here:

 - <https://code.visualstudio.com/docs/remote/remote-overview>

-### Install and Configure Remote - SSH
+### Install and configure Remote - SSH

 First, install the VS Code extension **Remote - SSH**, by Microsoft, if you did not do that earlier.

 Because Great Lakes uses interactive two-factor authentication, you should set Remote-SSH to allow you to always see the login prompts:

 - click the Extensions icon on the left sidebar of VS Code
 - click "Remote - SSH" on the list
 - click the gear icon